VISHNU-J1/M1_SnakeGame_-Game-/1_Requirements/README.md

 * Weakness
   * Can lead to addiction in children.
   * It can be extremely frustating to reach high level and then lose as you crash into yuor own tail.

+### 4W's and 1H
+## Who
+* This game can be played all age people.
+## What
+* Digital implementation of snake game in console.
+## When
+* A player need to control the snake using arrow keys and eat the food to grow without hitting any obstacles.